Alexander Technique and Other Somatic Practices working with Parkinson's Disease BASIC TRAINING

 • Video examples of symptoms of Parkinson's disease

-• Published research supporting AT for Parkinson’s, including the research done by The Poise Project
+• Published research supporting Alexander technique (AT) for Parkinson’s, including the research done by The Poise Project

 • Research handouts